Skip to Content

 Key Characteristics for Identification

-• Tail Shape: Square-tipped with notches.
+• Tail length: Square-tipped with a thin white edge.

 Distinction From Cooper’s Hawks